 Annual Audits and Enforcement

-Farmers are audited annually to assess the implementation of the program and determine if the mandatory requirements of the program are being maintained; certification has reached 99%.
-The other 1% are new farmers who need to collect records for a period of time before their first audit.
+Farmers are audited annually to assess the implementation of the program and determine if the mandatory requirements of the program are being maintained; certification has reached 100%.
 Both the animal care and food safety programs have strict enforcement measures for additional assurance.
 For example, monetary penalties, reductions in allocation, or license suspensions can be used to enforce the program.
 The need for the use of enforcement measures varies by province and has decreased over time.